 What Happens if I Violate the Ignition Interlock Device Program in South Carolina?

 Driving a Vehicle that Doesn’t Have an IID – If a person subject to the IID Program drives a motor vehicle that is not equipped with a properly operating, certified IID, penalties are as follows:

 - First offense is a misdemeanor.
 The penalty is a fine of at least $1,000 or jail up to 1 year.
 The length of time to have IID will be extended by 6 months.

 - Second offense is a misdemeanor.
 The penalty is a fine of at least $5,000 or jail up to 3 years.
 The length of time to have the IID will be extended by 1 year.

 - Third or subsequent offense is a felony.
 The penalty is a fine of at least $10,000 or jail up to 10 years.
 The length of time to have the device will be extended by 3 years.

 - Tampering with IID or Obstructing Camera – Tampering with an IID or obstructing or obscuring the camera lens is a misdemeanor.
 The penalty is a fine up to $500, jail up to 30 days, or both.

-Allowing a IID Restricted Driver Operate a Vehicle without IID – Letting a person with an Ignition Interlock Device Restricted License rent, lease, or drive a vehicle that doesn’t have a properly operating, certified ignition interlock device is a misdemeanor.
+- Allowing a IID Restricted Driver Operate a Vehicle without IID – Letting a person with an Ignition Interlock Device Restricted License rent, lease, or drive a vehicle that doesn’t have a properly operating, certified ignition interlock device is a misdemeanor.
 The penalty is a fine up to $500, jail up to 30 days, or both.
 There may be an exception for the vehicle owner if that person leased the vehicle to the driver prior to the arrest date.

 - Asking Someone Else to Blow Into IID – If a person with an Ignition Interlock Device Restricted License asks someone else to blow into an IID to start the vehicle, the crime is a misdemeanor.
 The penalty is a fine up to $500, jail up to 30 days, or both.